maciej-radziejewski/question-mark/README.md

 #### 1. Creating questions using the graphical interface takes a long time.

 Of course, it may be different for you.
-For me it is much quicker to type something in a text editor than to click here and there to create an object, then to fill in this field, click there, select a score from a drop-down box etc. If I change my mind about a small detail concerning, say, 10 questions, it is faster to make such a change in a text file than edit each question in the web editor.
+For me it is much quicker to type something in a text editor than to click here and there and fill in separate fields.
+If I change my mind about a small detail and want to change, say, 10 questions, it is faster to do it in a single text file than open each question in the web editor.

-#### 2. Some of Moodle's built-in question types do not support using mathematical formulas in answers (i.e. the options that the student would choose from).
+#### 2. Using mathematical formulas in question answers is limited.

-You can use mathematics in question text and in the answers to multiple-choice questions, through a script called MathJax that parses the web page being displayed.
-However, the HTML specification prevents such rich content in the items displaed in a drop-down box, for example.
+Moodle does allow the use of mathematics through a script called MathJax that parses the web page being displayed.
+However, this is limited (because the HTML specification) to question text and the answers next to checkboxes and radio buttons.
+You cannot have formulas in a drop-down box, for example.
+So, if you want to use a drop-down box, you have to pay attention if one of the options might contain a formula.

-#### 3. Some topics require rather complex questions with multiple sub-questions in order to make the test meaningful.
+#### 3. Some topics require rather complex questions with multiple sub-questions.

-Splitting a question to several questions will not do if they are to be chosen at random.
-You could use the (very nice) "drag and drop" or "matching" question types, but these do not support equations in answers.
-Moreover, if the student gets, say, half of the answers right by chance, they will get 50% points.
+To check if a student understands a complex concept, you need to ask complex questions.
+Giving just one detail for the student to fill in is like leaving out just one piece of the puzzle: it makes your question prone to guesswork.
+So, essentially, you have the choice between the "Essay" question type, which needs manual grading (the students upload their answers or type freely), or the Cloze question type with multiple sub-questions.
+Yes, Moodle does have the (very nice) "drag and drop" and "matching" question types, but these do not support equations in answers.
+Moreover, with the default grading, if the student gets half of the answers right by chance, they will get 50% points.

 #### 4. The "embedded" aka "Cloze" question type is rather flexible and solves problem no. 3, but it requires the teacher to encode questions in a very technical way.
 The encoded questions are not easy to read and edit.